rtm516/GeyserMC-wiki/FAQ.md

 First, you'll need to get the XUID of the player.
 There are several third-party websites to find this, for example, [this one](https://cxkes.me/xbox/xuid) (unaffiliated with Geyser).
 Make sure to choose "Hexidecimal."
 You'll need to enter the player's Xbox Gamertag, and, once submitted, and it should display the XUID in the format of `xxxxxxxxxxxxxxxx`.
 To turn the XUID into a UUID that Java Edition can recognize, you need to put the XUID in this format: `00000000-0000-0000-xxxx-xxxxxxxxxxxx`.
 If formatted right, Java Edition should accept it as a UUID.

 ## Can I remove the prefix of Floodgate players?
 While yes, you can remove the prefix.
-It is generally recommended not to remove the prefix to prevent situations where a user's java and bedrock username are the same (ex: Bedrock Username: JohnDoe, Java Username: JohnDoe).
+It is generally recommended not to remove the prefix to prevent situations where a players username are the same on both editions (Ex: Bedrock Username: `JohnDoe`, Java Username: `JohnDoe`).
 While they have different UUIDs, they have the same username, which may cause conflicts with commands that involve a player name.
 If you want to remove the prefix to use commands, Try adding quotation marks around the name.
-Example: `/tp "*<bedrock_username>"`
+Example: `/tp ".<bedrock_username>"` Otherwise, the prefix is located in the Floodgate `config.yml` under `username-prefix:`.

 ## Do I need Floodgate in order to use Geyser?
 No; Floodgate is only required if you wish to allow Bedrock clients to join without authenticating to Java servers.
 Without the Floodgate plugin, Geyser can either authenticate to Mojang in online mode, or join without authentication in an offline mode server (though this is unsupportable and dangerous as anyone can join your server and is against Mojang's EULA).